pinDeliver/pinDeliver/documentation/main_menu.md

 ![Search customer/delivery](/images/main_menu_search_customer_delivery1.png)

-After a search you will get a list of all customers that are found.
-You can also see how many orders you have for a that customer.
-By clicking on the customer you will come to a list showing all customer orders for this customer.
+Following a search, you will receive a list of all customers.
+You can also view the total number of orders associated with each customer.
+Clicking on a customer's name will navigate you to a detailed list displaying all customer orders attributed to that specific customer.

 ![Search customer/delivery](/images/main_menu_search_customer_delivery2.png)

-The list of customer orders are split in *Routed deliveries* and *Unrouted deliveries*.
-To see the specific order just click on the **Edit** or **Show** buttons to the right.
-If you want to see all customers orders on a route or planning order you can click their names instead.
+The list of customer orders is categorized into "Routed Deliveries" and "Unrouted Deliveries".
+To access a specific order, simply click on the **Edit** or **Show** buttons located to the right.
+Alternatively, clicking on the customer's name will display all of their orders within a route or planning order.

-#### Search package
+#### Search for Packages
-To easily find a package you can use the *Search package*-functionality from *Search* on the main menu.
-Select the package in the list of packages.
-You can filter on *Date, Delivery Group, Route Name* and *Package Id*.
-In the list you see the current status of the package.
+To efficiently find a package, utilize the **Search Package** functionality found in the main menu under **Search**.
+Within the list of packages, you can apply filters based on date, delivery group, route name, and package ID.
+The list provides real-time package status updates.

 ![Search packages](/images/main_menu_search_package1.png)

-To see a detailed view of the package lifecycle you just click the *Package Id*.
-Ont he following page you will see timestamps of all events for the package and you can also follow the physical movement on a map.
+For a detailed view of the package's lifecycle, simply click on the **Package ID**.
+On the subsequent page, you will find timestamps detailing all events related to the package.
+Additionally, you can track its physical movement on a map.

-If something has gone wrong and you want to change the package status you can mark the package in the list ans select **Action / Return to the previous status**.
+In case of any issues or if you need to modify the package status, select the package in the list, and then choose **Action / Return to Previous Status**.

 ![Search packages](/images/main_menu_search_package2.png)

 ### Messages
-It is possible to send custom messages through SMS or email.
-This functionality can be triggered from the different routes or manually by clicking on this menu item.
-It is possible to type an ad-hoc message or use templates.
+You have the option to send personalized messages via SMS or email.
+This functionality can be initiated from various routes or manually by selecting this menu item.
+You can either compose an ad-hoc message or use templates.

-The message functionality is for example used to trigger manual messages when a route has been delayed for some reason and you want to message all remaining customers.
-More information about this functionality can be in [Send custom messages](send_custom_messages.md).
+The message functionality is particularly useful for sending manual messages in cases of route delays or other unforeseen circumstances affecting remaining customers.
+For more details on this functionality, read [Send custom messages](send_custom_messages.md).

 ![Search customer/delivery](/images/main_menu_messages.png)

 ### History
-Normally you do not have to remove or archive any orders after completion.
-But if an order is *Archived* you will find it under the History-section.
+In most cases, there is no need to remove or archive completed orders.
+However, if an order is archived, you can locate it in the **History** section.

 ![History](/images/main_menu_history.png)

 ### Followup
-Under *Followup* you find several reports and pages for showing statistics, finished orders etc.
+In the Follow-up section, you will discover various reports and pages for displaying statistics, completed orders, and more.

 ![Followup](/images/main_menu_followup.png)

 ### Admin
-In the section *Admin* you find all available settings.
-These settings should be done before starting your first deliveries but you can off course change and add settings over time.
-Read more about these in [Settings](settings.md).
+Within the Admin section, you will locate all available settings.
+These settings should be configured before starting your deliveries.
+However, you can certainly modify and incorporate additional settings as needed over time.
+More information about settings can be found in the [Settings](settings.md) section.

 ![Admin](/images/main_menu_admin.png)

 ### API
-The API section describes the different standard methods used for REST communication to pinDeliver.
-These are always available and you must first add an API user, read more about this in [Users](users.md).
+The API section outlines various standard methods for REST communication with pinDeliver.
+These methods are consistently accessible, and your initial step involves creating an API user.
+Read more about this in the [Users](users.md) section.

-Another way is to use pinDeliver Service Center as a middleware.
-Service Center can be used for data-population, business logic etc. This means that it will be easier for you as an integrator if the Service Center is used.
-Please contact pinDeliver before starting developing an integration.
+Alternatively, you can use pinDeliver Service Center as a middleware solution.
+Service Center serves purposes such as data population and business logic implementation, making integration more seamless for developers.
+Prior to starting any integration efforts, please contact the pinDeliver team.

 ### Guide
-The Guide section links to this online help.
-It is the same online help that is also linked from [www.pindeliver.com](https://www.pindeliver.com)
+The Guide section provides a link to this online help resource, which is identical to the online help accessible via [www.pindeliver.com](https://www.pindeliver.com)

 ### Company name/User name
-By clicking on your username in the upper right corner you get a small menu with a few options:
+By clicking on your username in the upper right corner, a small menu with several options will be displayed.

 ![Commpany/User](/images/main_menu_companyname_username.png)

-* Notifications - Smaller messages, for example about customers with addresses with low gps coordinate quality.
+* **Notifications**: Receive smaller messages, such as notifications about customers with addresses having low GPS coordinate quality.
-* News - Release news and other news from pinDeliver.
+* **News**: Stay updated with release news and other important updates from pinDeliver.
-* My profile - Here you can change your own contact information, password, language setting etc.
+* **My profile**: Manage your own contact information, password, language settings, and more.
-* Log out - To log out current user.
+* **Log out**: Log out of the current user session.